damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Software/README.md

   2. Name of modeling language
      * UML
      * ...
-  3. Name of Software for modeloing the architecture
+  3. Name of Software for modeling the architecture
      * Online app diagram
      * ...